Position:

 Soil Type:

 This tree is not particularly fussy on soil mix, but a pH between 5 and 7 is ideal.
-Most gardens have a pH of 7.
+Most gardens have a pH of 7-8 so add a bag of acid compost when planting.
 Good drainage and aeration is absolutely essential for maximum growth and harvest.
 Olive trees will not tolerate waterlogged soil.
 Slightly stony ground is acceptable.

 Mulch: